Anna H. Gayton: Folklore

 During the 1930s, Gayton became active in the American Folklore Society (AFS).
 She was reviews editor of the Journal of American Folklore from 1935 to 1940 and associate editor from 1940 to 1943.
 She would serve as the chair of the AFS's Committee on Research in Folklore from 1945 to 1948, as Vice President of the AFS in 1947 and president in 1950.

 During this period, Gayton had commenced a study of the Feast of the Holy Spirit among Azorean Portuguese of California, aided by a Guggenheim Fellowship awarded to her in 1947.

 She has been hailed as a "pioneer advocate of comparative folklore studies".

 Academia and curating

 In 1948, Gayton joined the staff of the Department of Decorative Art at the University of California, Berkeley.
 The main focus of her research became Peruvian textiles in the university's collections, work begun by her predecessor in the Department of Decorative Art, Lila M O'Neale.

 Gayton continued this research into ancient Peruvian costume as the (unpaid) curator of textiles at Berkeley's Robert H. Lowie Museum of Anthropology (now Phoebe A. Hearst Museum of Anthropology).
-She was particularly associated with ancient materials collected by the archaeologists Max and Charlotte Uhle.
+She was particularly associated with ancient materials collected by the archaeologists Max Uhle and Charlotte Uhle.

 In 1965, toward the end of her career, Gayton worked as the Vice President of the Institute of Andean Studies.
 She retired from teaching the same year.